FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 .. vim: syntax=rst

-Chapter 3 - Channel Review And Troubleshooting
+Chapter 3 - Channel Review and Troubleshooting
 ===============================================

-Channel Review And Troubleshooting
+Channel Review and Troubleshooting
 ----------------------------------

 This section of the manual discusses how to review and troubleshoot channel data and results using the Reviewer’s Checklist.